Augmented reality (AR) is revolutionizing the way retailers and customers use smartphone scanning.

 In-Store Order Picking

 Retail staff can take advantage of AR technology to quickly and seamlessly find the correct products for shoppers with a single touch on their smartphones.

 Scandit’s MatrixScan makes it possible to scan multiple barcodes simultaneously, and then augmented reality (AR) overlays an alert on the device screen when the correct item is found.
 So pickers can find the correct customer items much more quickly from a crowded assortment of products.

 With a barcode scanning-enabled mobile app, employees can quickly and easily locate items based on predefined criteria.
 MatrixScan does the ‘batch scanning’ and AR highlights and alerts the user on the device screen.

 This functionality is invaluable for the fastest Click & Collect service.
 Here the employee scans the barcode from the customer’s receipt and then locates the right order via a ‘search and find’ in the stock room.

 Shipping & Receiving

-Augmented reality-enabled smartphones enable warehouse staff to instantly ID and collect orders through one comprehensive app to support more efficient shipping and receiving efforts.
-These intuitive retail management solutions require no training and can be quickly implemented across your brick-and-mortar retail teams – while generating a fraction of the TCO (total cost of ownership) of traditional scanning hardware.
+These intuitive retail management solutions require no training and can be quickly implemented across your brick-and-mortar retail teams.
+Moreover, they generate a fraction of the TCO (total cost of ownership) of traditional scanning hardware.

 Stock Taking & Inventory Management